 We use The National Curriculum to support the planning and teaching of Mathematics and English.
 Please click on the links below to see subject specific descriptors as well as a link to our Calculation Progression which illustrates the order in which the children learn calculation methods:

-To ensure the children have the opportunity to ‘Be the Best they can Be’ and develop skills to become lifelong learners, we promote the use of eight different Personal Goals throughout all aspects of daily school life.
-These are called Respect, Resilience, Responsibility, Morality, Adaptability, Communication, Co-operation and Enquiry.
+To ensure the children have the opportunity to ‘Be the Best they can Be’ and develop skills to become lifelong learners, we promote the use of eight different Powers of Learning throughout all aspects of daily school life.
+These are called Ruby - (Respect), Emerald - (Resilience), Sapphire - (Responsibility), Topaz - (Morality), Diamond - (Adaptability), Amethyst - (Communication), Amber - (Co-operation) and Opal - (Enquiry).
 (For a more in depth look at what each of the goals entail, click on the link below.)
 In order to know how you can support your children with their learning at home, please have a look at the three IPC documents below.

 French is delivered in all classes and is based on the National Curriculum Guidance for Foreign Languages.

 Here at Yewdale, our pupils love Physical Education.
 As well as teaching PE in house, we also have strong PE links with William Howard, Workington School and Richard Rose Morton Academy.
-Through our links with MAT schools and our local secondary school, our pupils benefit from PE coaching that enhances the already strong PE provision within our existing team.
+Through our links with MAT schools and Carlisle FC, our pupils benefit from PE coaching that enhances the already strong PE provision within our existing team.
 We also take the opportunity to participate in many sports festivals hosted by locally throughout the year and attend festivals organised by schools and clubs in Carlisle.

 Our after school and lunchtime sports opportunities include a variety of clubs hosted by SPAA (Sport and Physical Activity Association) in addition to a broad and diverse range of after school clubs led by members of staff.